How to Plan a Road Trip – The Definitive Guide 2023

 1. Mobile and Satellite Network

-Without an available mobile network, phone communications are not possible unless you’re travelling with a satellite phone.
-There are quite a few satellite networks and providers available with differently priced plans.
+Without a mobile network, phone communications are impossible unless you travel with a satellite phone.
+Quite a few satellite networks and providers are available with differently priced plans.
 Depending on how remote your travel is and what risks you might be exposed to, a satellite phone does give you peace of mind.

 Satellite for satellite phone network